 II.
-THE START OF GOVERN-MENTAL INVESTIGATIONS
+THE START OF GOVERNMENTAL INVESTIGATIONS

-The consequences of criminal prosecution are so severe that every organization must ensure that they have a plan to address claims of potential criminal wrongdoing before allegations When issues arise-whether arise. through a hotline complaint, internal report, civil subpoena, grand jury subpoena, search warrant or a simple request-organizations and their counsel need to have basic а understanding of the investigatory process and how to communicate with agents and prosecutors.
+The consequences of criminal prosecution are so severe that every organization must ensure that they have a plan to address claims of potential criminal wrongdoing before allegations When issues arise-whether arise. through a hotline complaint, internal report, civil subpoena, grand jury subpoena, search warrant or a simple request-organizations and their need have counsel to а basic understanding of the investigatory process and how to communicate with agents and prosecutors.

-investigations Governmental typically begin when a source of information, usually an employee or former employee, reports allegations of wrongdoing to a Zone Program Integrity Contractor ("ZPIC"), Medicare Administrative Contractor ("MAC"), Office of Inspector General HHS ("OIG"), Federal Bureau of Investigations ("FBI") or Medicaid
+Governmental investigations typically begin when a source of information, usually an employee or former employee, reports allegations of wrongdoing to a Zone Program Integrity

-Fraud Control Unit ("MFCU").
-More recently under the direction of HEAT. investigations are being started when anomalies in claims are detected by HHS-OIG and FBI agents working with Medicare Fraud Strike Force ("MFSF").
-And while sources may be relators in a qui tam case brought under the FCA, the investigations regardless of how they originate generally take the same form.
-Other agencies that may join in healthcare fraud investigations include the Internal Revenue Service ("IRS"), the Postal Inspection Service, Defense ("DOD"), Department of Veterans Administration ("VA"), Railroad Retirement Commission and State Insurance Departments ("DOI").
+Contractor ("ZPIC"), Medicare Administrative Contractor ("MAC"), HHS Office of Inspector General ("OIG"), Federal Bureau of ("FBI") Medicaid Investigations or Fraud Control Unit ("MFCU").
+More recently under the direction of HEAT, investigations are being started when anomalies in claims are detected by HHS-OIG and FBI agents working with a Medicare Fraud Strike Force ("MFSF") and through an increased focus on datamining and sharing among various government agencies.
+And while sources may be relators in a qui tam case brought under the FCA. the investigations regardless of how they originate generally take the same form.
+Other agencies that may join in healthcare fraud investigations include the Internal Revenue Service ("IRS"), Postal Inspection Service, the Department of Defense ("DOD"), Veterans Administration ("VA"), Railroad Retirement Commission and State Insurance Departments ("DOI").

 In most cases, the first sign of an investigation is agent contact with a current or former employee or a letter requesting information.
-These initial are often followed contacts bv administrative. civil or criminal subpoenas.
-Less often, organizations learn of the commencement of an investigation during the execution of a search warrant.
-Whatever the initiating government contact, organizations need to quickly ascertain their status in the investigation-target, subject or witness.
+These initial followed contacts are often bv civil or administrative, criminal Less often, organizations subpoenas. learn of the commencement of an investigation during the execution of a search warrant.
+MFSFs have made increased use of this tool as of late, however, as evidenced by a single-day coordinated takedown across seven cities in May 2012 that resulted in over 100 individual arrests and 20 executed search warrants.6 Whatever the initiating government contact, organizations need to quickly ascertain their status in the investigation-target, subject or witness.
 Organizations also must understand their rights and those of their employees.

 Regardless of the origin of the investigation, or the depth of the organization's potential involvement in the matter, the first priority should always be to get the facts.
 During the initial stages of an investigation, the organization has a unique opportunity to develop a relationship with the investigating agency.
 Early on, the government proceeds with limited information while it collects additional information.
-As the investigation progresses, the government seeks to confirm its perceived notion of the violation. suspected When organizations fully understand the facts. they can influence the way the government perceives the case by guiding investigators through documents and witnesses.
-Whether the organization is contesting the allegations or not, organizations must seek to understand how the government views the allegations.
+As the investigation progresses, the government seeks to confirm its perceived notion of the violation.
+When suspected organizations fully understand the facts, influence the they can way the government perceives the case by investigators guiding through documents and witnesses.
+Whether the contesting organization is the allegations or not, organizations must seek to understand how the government views the allegations.